deepset-ai/haystack/proposals/text/3875-table-span.md

 Would implementing this feature mean the documentation must be re-organized or updated?
 Does it change how Haystack is taught to new developers at any level?

-- The API docs for `TableSpan` would need to be added.
+- The API docs for `TableCell` would need to be added.
 - The documentation page for [Table Question Answering](https://docs.haystack.deepset.ai/docs/table_qa) would need to be updated.
 - Update the (TableQa tutorial)[https://github.com/deepset-ai/haystack-tutorials/blob/main/tutorials/15_TableQA.ipynb]
 to reflect the `Span` is no longer linearzied.